As part of my work, I speak with many PMO leaders and the most common complaint I hear is, “We have too many projects!”

 Poor project prioritization process

-I’ve said this before, and I make no apology for repeating myself.
-Not all prioritization tools are equal.
+I’ve said this before, and I make no apology for repeating myself: Not all project prioritization techniques are valid.

 Let’s assume you, at least, have some scoring mechanism for projects (if you don’t then you’re leaving the whole process open to politics and you’ll get what you deserve, I’m afraid).
 Most PMO leaders I ask have a scoring mechanism that is homegrown or, at best, based on a PPM tool’s methods which, themselves, have little validity or depth.

-A good scoring process has two dimensions; it is there to improve the quality of the decision and to improve buy-in to the decision (which translates into executive sponsorship) Both of these dimensions are important.
+A good project prioritization process has two dimensions; it is there to improve the quality of the decision and to improve buy-in to the decision (which translates into executive sponsorship).
+Both of these dimensions are important.

 There are tools out there that have been rigorously designed (and tested over decades of academic research) with these two goals in mind.
-One process is called the analytic hierarchy process (AHP).
+In fact, there are only 2 methods for prioritizing projects that research shows are suitable, one of which is the Analytic Hierarchy Process (AHP).
 We like it so much, we put it at the heart of our prioritization software.

 AHP works for project prioritization because it is based on a powerful technique to get your stakeholders to agree on what “value means” up-front.
-This definition is captured in a set of criteria that are used to “measure” each project and to rank them based on value (or even value-for-money if you want extra points!)
+This definition is captured in a set of criteria that are used to “measure the strategic alignment” of each project and to rank them based on value (or even value-for-money if you want extra points!)

-Okay, so having a weak prioritization process is The Big One when it comes to selecting too many projects, but there are other reasons you end up with too many projects.
-Here are a few;
+Okay, so having a weak prioritization process is The Big One when it comes to having too many projects, but there are other reasons you end up with too many projects.
+Here are a couple of others:

 Weak scope management: So we put together a project request, the project got approved and off we go!
 But now the scope starts to expand.
 Suddenly, you have too few resources and you’re toast!
 Again!
 By keeping a really tight focus on the business goals of the project and asking “is this really required?” time and time again, you can greatly reduce this effect.